aarishramesh/thumbnail-generator/README.md

 The application provides UI for uploading an image, viewing a generated thumbnail, viewing original image by inputing its file name

-#Tech stack
+## Tech stack

--> Spring boot - version 1.5.9 as Java microservice framework
+- Spring boot - Version 1.5.9 as Java microservice framework

--> AWS S3 for object store
+- AWS S3 for object store

--> Thumbnailator version 0.4 for thumbnail generation of images
+- Thumbnailator version 0.4 for thumbnail generation of images

--> Spring AWS integration and spring integration for S3 polling
+- Spring AWS integration and spring integration for S3 polling

--> Thymeleaf for static resource generation
+- Thymeleaf for static resource generation

--> Maven as build tool
+- Maven as build tool